Travelling to Suriname: flights, visa, vaccinations and currency

 | Typhoid | Recommended for longer trips | 1 week before departure |

-Plan your travel-clinic appointment at least 6 weeks before departure.
-Yellow fever is the bottleneck — shorter notice is possible but stressful.
+Book your travel-clinic appointment at least 6 weeks before departure.
+Yellow fever is the bottleneck.

 Currency

 The currency is the Surinamese Dollar (SRD).
-The rate is volatile, check before departure.
+The rate is volatile, so check it before you leave.

-- Card payments: work in Paramaribo at major banks (DSB, Hakrinbank).
-Expect high transaction fees from your home bank — some travelers prefer cash.
+- ATM withdrawals: work in Paramaribo at the major banks (DSB, Hakrinbank).
+High transaction fees.

-- Cash exchange: USD has the best rate.
-Exchange at a Cambio in town, not at the airport.
+- Exchanging cash: USD gets the best rate.
+Change money at a Cambio in town, not at the airport.

-- Credit cards: only at hotels and larger restaurants.
-Don’t count on Visa/Mastercard outside Paramaribo.
+- Credit card: only at hotels and larger restaurants.

 - Travel insurance with medical cover for Latin America

-- Adapter: Suriname uses Type C and F (same as the EU) — no adapter needed
+- Adapter: Suriname uses Type C and F (same as the Netherlands) — no adapter needed

-- eSIM or local SIM: Telesur and Digicel sell prepaid cards at the airport, around SRD 100 for 5GB
+- eSIM or local SIM: Telesur and Digicel, around SRD 100 for 5GB

 | Item | Budget |